lgorissen/k4d/lab 34/README.md

 deployment.extensions/terra10-dpl
 developer@developer-VirtualBox:~/projects/k4d/lab 34$
 ```
-Note that the Revision numbers correspond to the ReplicaSets that are created bu the Deployment!
+Note that the Revision numbers correspond to the ReplicaSets that are created by the Deployment!

 Clean up!